Human brain and light

 • increase melatonin production

-• and melatonin release
+• melatonin release

 A beautiful sunset, when the sky turns all red, it is similar to this wavelengths of fire and the cells in your eyes detect it: